8 Zion National Park Easy Hikes in 2023

 Canyon Overlook Trail in Zion National Park is one of the best ways to get a fantastic view of the park.
 The hike can be challenging at times, but it’s worth it when you get to the overlook at the end!
 Despite having some parts that may be a little difficult, it’s still one of the easiest hikes in Zion National Park.

-The best time to do the Canyon Overlook Trail is in the morning for sunrise, so you can see all of the beautiful colors of the sky right over Zion.
+The best time to do the Canyon Overlook Trail is in the morning at sunrise, so you can see all of the beautiful colors of the sky right over Zion.
 It will genuinely take your breath away!

 Sand Bench Trail